 To raise a grade of F, D, or C in any given course, or other grades based upon prerequisites in designated courses, students must officially register for the same course, regularly attend classes, and fulfill course requirements.
 The higher grade earned is used in computing the cumulative grade point average.
 Both grades are recorded on the transcript.
 Failed, required courses, as well as courses where specific grades or prerequisites for other courses have not been achieved, must be repeated.
-Courses may not be repeated more than two times.
+Courses may only be attempted three times.